MiguelMSandin/oligoN-design/README.md

 - [sequenceSelect.py](https://github.com/MiguelMSandin/fasta-functions/tree/main/scripts/sequenceSelect.py)
 - [alignmentConsensus.py](https://github.com/MiguelMSandin/fasta-functions/tree/main/scripts/alignmentConsensus.py)

-Download and move the scripts to you prefered folder (e.g.;`/usr/lobal/bin/`).
+Download, move the scripts to you prefered folder (e.g.;`/usr/lobal/bin/`) and start running the pipeline.
 You might need to make the scripts executable as follows: `chmod +x *.py`.

 ## Quick start
 If you already have a target fasta file and a reference fasta file (note that the reference file **should not** contain sequences associated to your targeted group), the **laziest option** is simply running the wrapper `oligoNdesign.sh` as follows:

-`oligoNdesign.sh -t target.fasta -r reference.fasta -o primers.fasta -l primers.log`
+`oligoNdesign.sh -t target.fasta -r reference.fasta -o probes`

-And you will obtain a fasta file containing all candidate primers a log file with all the characteristics for each primer and a filtered log file containing only the best scoring primers.
+And you will obtain a fasta file containing all candidate probes a log file with all the characteristics for each primer and a filtered fasta file and log file containing only the best scoring probes.

 However, if you want to tune parameters, or have access to intermediate files you can run the pipeline as follows (explained in detail in the following section):
 `findPrimer.py -t target.fasta -r reference.fasta -o output`